rubik/rubik.github.io/content/post/ab-testing-inference.md

 hypothesis is called _one-tailed test_, as the critical area for statistical significance is only at the tail of interest.

-Testing a composite null hypothesis is what usually makes the most sense in an online A/B test, as we are interested in detecting and estimating effects in only one direction: e.g. an increase in conversion rate or average revenue per user.
-In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test so long as to detect a statistically significant negative effect is overall harmful for the business.

 In particular, we distinguish between:

 * non-inferiority tests, where we test $H_0: \theta \leq 0$; and
 * superiority tests, where we test $H_0: \theta \leq \theta^\star$, with
   $\theta^\star > 0$.

-TODO
+Testing a composite null hypothesis is what usually makes the most sense in an online A/B test, as we are interested in detecting and estimating effects in only one direction: e.g. an increase in conversion rate or average revenue per user.
+In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test so long as to detect a statistically significant negative effect is overall harmful for the business.

 ## Errors
 Since hypothesis tests derive their conclusions from a sample, and therefore